-liquidate any or all "Unperformed Contracts" (as defined in Section 7.5 below) then outstanding at any time or from time to time thereafter by declaring in such notice all such Unperformed Contracts terminated (whereupon they shall immediately be terminated, but without prejudice to the rights of the Parties under the following provisions of this Section 7) and the Non-Defaulting Party shall give written notice of any such declaration as soon as reasonably practicable (save that the automatic termination of all Unperformed Contracts shall be deemed to occur as of the moment immediately preceding any of the events set out in Section 5.1(e) to (o) inclusive); and/or
+liquidate any or all "Unperformed Contracts" (as defined in Section 6.5 below) then outstanding at any time or from time to time thereafter by declaring in such notice all such Unperformed Contracts terminated (whereupon they shall immediately be terminated, but without prejudice to the rights of the Parties under the following provisions of this Section 7) and the Non-Defaulting Party shall give written notice of any such declaration as soon as reasonably practicable (save that the automatic termination of all Unperformed Contracts shall be deemed to occur as of the moment immediately preceding any of the events set out in Section 5.1(e) to (o) inclusive); and/or

-In the event that a Transaction and any Unperformed Contract(s) is or are terminated under Section 7.2 the following action shall be taken:
+In the event that a Transaction and any Unperformed Contract(s) is or are terminated under Section6.2 the following action shall be taken:

 the Non-Defaulting Party shall calculate its damages or gain ("Liquidation Amount") resulting from the termination of each and every such Transaction and Unperformed Contract.
 The Liquidation Amount will be determined (such determination to be conclusive and binding in the absence of manifest error) by the Non-Defaulting Party by calculating the difference, if any, between the then prevailing market price of equivalent Goods for delivery at or about the same time and place as provided for in such Unperformed Contract (as determined by the Non-Defaulting Party in a commercially reasonable manner at a time or times reasonably determined by such Party) and the contract price specified in such Transaction and Unperformed Contract; and

-there shall be set off, netted or aggregated, as appropriate, all Liquidation Amounts (as determined in sub-clause (a)) together with any amount payable under Section 7.6, so that all such amounts are aggregated or netted to a single liquidated amount ("Termination Payment") representing the damages incurred by the Non-Defaulting Party and the amounts payable under Clause 7.6 to it less the gains accruing to it.
-If, upon aggregating or netting all Liquidation Amounts, the calculation of the Termination Payment does not result in damages to the Non-Defaulting Party, the Termination Payment shall be zero, save in the case of automatic termination under any of Section 7.1(e) to (l) inclusive in which case (but only in that case) the Non-Defaulting Party shall be liable to pay to the Defaulting Party an amount equal to any gain accruing to the Non-Defaulting Party less the sum of the damages incurred by it and any amount payable under Clause 7.6 to it.
+there shall be set off, netted or aggregated, as appropriate, all Liquidation Amounts (as determined in sub-clause (a)) together with any amount payable under Section 6.6, so that all such amounts are aggregated or netted to a single liquidated amount ("Termination Payment") representing the damages incurred by the Non-Defaulting Party and the amounts payable under Clause 6.6 to it less the gains accruing to it.
+If, upon aggregating or netting all Liquidation Amounts, the calculation of the Termination Payment does not result in damages to the Non-Defaulting Party, the Termination Payment shall be zero, save in the case of automatic termination under any of Section 6.1(d) inclusive in which case (but only in that case) the Non-Defaulting Party shall be liable to pay to the Defaulting Party an amount equal to any gain accruing to the Non-Defaulting Party less the sum of the damages incurred by it and any amount payable under Clause 6.6 to it.
 The Non-Defaulting Party shall give the Defaulting Party notice of the Termination Payment, with a supporting statement showing its calculation.
 The Termination Payment shall be paid immediately upon receipt of such notice.
-At the time for payment of any amount due under this Section 7, each Party shall pay to the other Party all additional amounts payable by it pursuant to a Transaction, but all such amounts shall be netted and aggregated with any Termination Payment payable hereunder.
+At the time for payment of any amount due under this Section 6, each Party shall pay to the other Party all additional amounts payable by it pursuant to a Transaction, but all such amounts shall be netted and aggregated with any Termination Payment payable hereunder.

 If a Default occurs, then: